 Consultation with a Sleep Medicine Physician

-If you suspect that you have a sleep disorder, our sleep medicine physicians can confirm if you have made the right conclusion.
+If you suspect that you have a sleep disorder, our sleep medicine physicians can confirm your concerns.
 After a careful medical evaluation, they can find the source of your sleep problem.

 Your evaluation may involve a sleep study.
 A sleep study is one of the best tools for detecting a sleep disorder.
 Sensors are used to monitor how your body acts while you are sleeping.
 A sleep study provides your physician with data that will help find the cause of your sleep problem.